Celarious/OpenShores-IP-Patch/README.md

 Might eventually create a patcher that automatically applies the xdeltas and redirect.dll to an existing copy of the 2018 client

 The .cave PE section is added with CFF explorer, and it's very small, meaning the exe does not meaningfully increase in size

+This was my first reverse engineering/asm project of any kind, I fumbled my way through all of it with the help of chatgpt